FlowFuse/website/src/blog/2024/07/sending-and-receiving-discord-messages-with-node-red.md

 ## Creating Bot in Discord

 1. Navigate to the [Discord developer portal](https://discord.com/developers/applications).
-2. Login with your Discord account crediantionals.
+2. Login with your Discord account credentials.
-3. To create application click on the top-right "Create Application" button.
+3. To create an application, click on the top-right "Create Application" button.

 !["Screenshot showing the 'create application' button"](./images/discord-with-node-red-new-application-button.png "Screenshot showing the 'create application' button")